 The Ultimate Buying Guide for Picking the Right Motorcycle Gloves

-I think we can agree on a few key things before you read this report on the ultimate guide to motorcycle gloves.
+I think we should agree on a few key things before you read this ultimate guide to motorcycle gloves.
 Your hands are pretty important to living a full life.
 You would like to be able to use them for the rest of your life.
 Protecting them is key to being able to do that.

 We’ve added all the categories we could think of below.
-Note that there may be some repetition in features and types as different people refer to these glove types in unique ways.
+Note that there may be some repetition in features and types, as different people refer to these glove types in unique ways.

 1. No Gloves

 For those of you that are still skeptical, you should try running as fast as you can (probably less than 20 mph for most people), and then throwing yourself onto the ground while bracing yourself with your hands.
 You will find that your hands are scraped up and bloody, and that’s only at running speed!
-So wear gloves!
+So, wear gloves!

 2. Fingerless Gloves